charoleizer/charoleizer/README.md

 I like to meet my friends and talk about technologies, issues, problems … in short, I enjoy bullshitting with my friends.
 Most of the ideas come out of this.
 Recently, I started my own collection about "The Legend of Zelda" and "Dragon Ball Z" and well, I hope it grows asap.

-> 💻 - Current employeed by [Sysmo](https://www.sysmo.com.br/) as TechLead
-> 📖 - Interested in learning everything about Python and Elixir
-> 🌱 - Freelancer (on spare time) as UI Designer using figma as main tool

 <br/>
 <br/>
 <br/>